“Meanwhile, can you guys decide on the theme?”

 You're working on a school project with a group of other students.
 You are going out to pick up some supplies.
 You want the other group members to work on something while you are gone.
-After you offer to go to buy the supplies, you say:
+You say this after you offer to go to buy the supplies.

 Meanwhile, can you guys decide on the theme?